ggonnella/gfapy/manual/tags.md

 ### Custom tags

-Some tags are explicitely defined in the specification (these are named _predefined tags_ in gfapy), and the user or an application can define its own custom tags.
+Some tags are explicitely defined in the specification (these are named _predefined tags_ in Gfapy), and the user or an application can define its own custom tags.

 Custom tags are user or program specific and may of course collide with the